blue-marble/gridpath/doc/source/functionality.rst

 Storage Generic
 ^^^^^^^^^^^^^^^
 This operational type describes a generic storage resource.
-It can be applied to a battery or to a pumped hydro project or another storage technology.
+It can be applied to a battery, to a pumped-hydro project or another storage technology.
 The type is associated with three main variables in each timepont when the project is available: the charging level, the discharging level, and the energy available in storage.
 The first two are constrained to